10 Open Adoption Facts That Might Surprise You

 8. Birth Parents Benefit from Open Adoption

-Through their open adoption experience, many birth parents find peace of mind once they see how their child is developing.
+Through their open adoption, many birth parents find peace of mind once they see how their child is developing.
 They also have the opportunity to develop a deeper, more fulfilling relationship with their child’s adoptive family.
-And, as time goes on, many birth parents report that they are more satisfied with the open adoption process.

 9. Adoptive Families Benefit from Open Adoption

 The adoptive family that you pick will be able to develop a healthy relationship with you throughout your open adoption.
 Through open adoption, some birth mothers even create lifelong bonds with their adoptive families and consider them a second family.